SpicyWeb-de/isp-mailConfig/README.md

 This tool works only for real existing mail accounts as it queries the ISPC Remote API for them.

-While testing make shure to use adresses, that exist on your server.
+While testing make sure to use addresses, that exist on your server.

 #### Mozilla / Thunderbird
 Enter [https://discover.my-service.com/mail/config-v1.1.xml?emailaddress=user%40my-mail.com](https://discover.my-service.com/mail/config-v1.1.xml?emailaddress=user%40my-mail.com) in your browser.